)

 Do Tesla batteries vary by model?

-Tesla currently only offers four models: Y, X, 3, and S. The Model 3 and Model Y may feature an LFP battery or an NCA battery, while the Model S and Model X feature only NCA batteries.
+Tesla currently offers only five models: Y, X, 3, S, and Cybertruck.
+The Model 3 and Model Y may feature an LFP battery or an NCA battery, while the Model S and Model X feature only NCA batteries.
+Select Model Y vehicles and the Cybertruck feature Tesla’s 4680 battery, which testing shows is a nickel manganese cobalt oxide (NMC) battery.

 Best ways to maintain a Tesla battery